willstepp/writings/sanctum-kthadras/sk.notes.md

 * Do not

 * The voice could be ignored.
 You could ignore it.
 And you consider what will happen if you do.
 Before you ate and nothing happened.
 It could be the same.

+Chapter Three:
+-) Will gives a presentation to a room full of coworkers -) Will gets a little drunk at the after party, looks up Abigail in the company directory, finds her address -) Drives home, going a little out of the way, and passes by her address.
+He pulls in.
+-) Inside the house he sees a grotesque figure hanging in the closet, pointing at the desk